What LLM programs do you offer?

 Can I begin the program in the spring?

-No. All LLM students begin the program in the summer or fall semester.
+No, all LLM students begin the program in the fall semester.
 The program is designed to be completed in 12 months.
 International students may be required to take a U.S. Law introductory course in the summer prior to commencing their LLM studies in the fall semester.

 Am I permitted to work during the LLM program?